dbro/csvquote/README.md

 so that regular unix command line tools can properly handle CSV data that contain commas and newlines inside quoted data fields.

-Without this program, embedded special characters lead to undesirable interpretation of commas and newlines within data fields as field and record separators.
+Without this program, embedded special characters would be incorrectly interpretated as separators when they are inside quoted data fields.

 This program temporarily replaces the special characters inside quoted data fields with harmless nonprinting characters that can be processed as data by